GSA/fpki-guides/_announcements/03_chrome_ballot_193.md

 - [Additional Resources](#additional-resources)

 ## What Will Be Impacted?
-A government user will receive an "untrusted site" error when browsing to an intranet website or application on government-furnished equipment if all of the following are true:
+A government user will receive an "untrusted site" error when browsing to an intranet website or application if all of the following are true:

 1. The intranet website's TLS/SSL certificate was issued by a Certification Authority in the Federal PKI
 2. The TLS/SSL certificate was issued on or after March 1, 2018, with a lifetime greater than 825 days